 This a great breakfast cake or dessert for any meal.
 It favors its sister, shoo fly pie, but it doesn’t have the crust on the bottom.
 Both the pie and the cake have a combination of brown sugar and molasses for the sweetener.
-Flies are attracted to this, and in pioneer day when pies were put outside to cook, flies found their way quickly to enjoy the feast.
+Flies are attracted to this, and in pioneer days when pies were put outside to cool, flies found their way quickly to enjoy the feast.
 Hence the term “Shoo, fly!” for this pie or cake.

 If you’re not from Pennsylvania or of Pennsylvania stock, you might not be familiar with this shoo fly flavor.
 It’s so good with a dollop of ice cream and/or some milk or coffee.